-Discover some of the most popular parks and playgrounds around the City of Louisville.
+Discover some of the most popular parks and playgrounds around the Louisville area.
 The list below ranks our cities top parks to better help you discover new parks you may want to visit this summer.

 1. The Parklands of Floyds Fork

 Growing in popularity is one of my favorite parks to visit, the Parklands of Floyds Fork.
 A new park system that stretches alongside the Gene Snyder Freeway and Floyds Fork.
 A collection of four different, unique parks with plenty of amenities.
 The four parks include Beckley Creek Park, Pope Lick Park, Turkey Run Park and the newest one Broad Run Park.

 The Parklands features over 40 miles of trails throughout the park system that can be used for hiking and biking.